 There is an old sales adage that time kills deals.
 The speed at which each prospect converts into a customer and the number of prospects required for conversion determines your sales cycle efficiency.
 So ask yourself – are you taking the right steps to measure and reduce lost sales?

 Only about two percent (2%) of sales occur on the first contact.
 Eighty percent (80%) of your sales will require five to eight contacts or touches of some type before you close the sale.
 In other words, if you are contacting the prospect less than five times or more than eight times, then you could have a problem with follow-up in your sales process.

 To keep the sales pipeline full of good quality leads you must continuously increase the awareness of your company and the solutions that it provides.
 Public relations is more efficient at building awareness than advertising, yet many companies spend wildly on advertising and trade shows while neglecting to fund public relations efforts.
 Increase your name recognition, not your budget.
 Use more cost effective public relations.

 Do you have methods in place to measure the conversion potential of each lead?
 Lead qualification activities should pre-qualify every lead to ensure you take the right follow-up actions for the marketing offer.
-Strong leads produce strong sales.
+Strong leads from a lead generation program will produce strong sales.